-Numerous factors could cause the Company's actual results to differ materially from those expressed or implied in the forward-looking statements, including the following risks and uncertainties, which are discussed in greater detail under the heading "Risks and Uncertainties" in this MD&A and "Risk Factors" in the Company's most recent AR as filed under the Company's SEDAR profile at www.SEDAR.com and posted on the Company's website: the Company's history of net losses and lack of foreseeable positive cash flow; exploration, development and production risks, including risks related to the development of the Company's mineral properties; the Company not having a history of profitable mineral production; commencing mine development without a feasibility study; the uncertainty of mineral resource and mineral reserve estimates; the capital and operating costs required to bring the Company's projects into production and the resulting economic returns from its projects; foreign operations and political conditions, including the legal and political risks of operating in Bolivia and Mongolia, which are developing countries and being subject to their local laws; the availability and timeliness of various government approvals, permits and licenses; the feasibility, funding and development of the Company's projects; protecting title to the Company's mineral properties; environmental risks; the competitive nature of the mining business; lack of infrastructure; the Company's reliance on key personnel; uninsured risks; commodity price fluctuations; reliance on contractors; the Company's need for substantial additional funding and the risk of not securing such funding on reasonable terms or at all; foreign exchange risk; anti-corruption legislation; recent global financial conditions; the payment of dividends; the inability of insurance to cover all potential risks associated with mining operations; conflicts of interest; reliance on information systems with exposure to cyber-security risks, and global outbreaks, including the coronavirus.
+Numerous factors could cause the Company's actual results to differ materially from those expressed or implied in the forward-looking statements, including the following risks and uncertainties, which are discussed in greater detail under the heading "Risks and Uncertainties" in this MD&A and "Risk Factors" in the Company's most recent AR as filed under the Company's SEDAR profile at www.SEDAR.com and posted on the Company's website: the Company's history of net losses and lack of foreseeable positive cash flow; exploration, development and production risks, including risks related to the development of the Company's mineral properties; the Company not having a history of profitable mineral production; commencing mine development without a feasibility study; the uncertainty of mineral resource and mineral reserve estimates; the capital and operating costs required to bring the Company's projects into production and the resulting economic returns from its projects; foreign operations and political conditions, including the legal and political risks of operating in Bolivia and Mongolia, which are developing countries and being subject to their local laws; the availability and timeliness of various government approvals. permits and licenses; the feasibility, funding and development of the Company's projects; protecting title to the Company's mineral properties: environmental risks: the competitive nature of the mining business: lack of infrastructure; the Company's reliance on key personnel; uninsured risks; commodity price fluctuations; reliance on contractors; the Company's need for substantial additional funding and the risk of not securing such funding on reasonable terms or at all; foreign exchange risk; anti-corruption legislation; recent global financial conditions; the payment of dividends; the inability of insurance to cover all potential risks associated with mining operations; conflicts of interest; reliance on information systems with exposure to cyber-security risks, and global outbreaks, including the COVID-19 pandemic; the impact of COVID-19 on our workforce, suppliers and other essential resources and what effect those impacts, if they occur, would have on our business.